Understanding MCP Servers

 https://mcp.mcpbundles.com/bundle/marketing-automation-a3f

-Using Bundle URLs
+Using MCP URLs

-Different AI clients configure bundles differently:
+Different AI clients configure MCP servers differently:

 ChatGPT: